ual-cci/accelerate-immersive-framework/README.md

 ### Frontend

-*You will only really need to do this when making changes to the Accelerate Editor.*
+**This is probably the only command you'll need to do when making changes to the Accelerate Editor.**

 When signed into the appropriate firebase account use the Firebase CLI.